YuanxunLu/LiveSpeechPortraits/README.md

 - This repo was built based on the framework of [pix2pix-pytorch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
 - Thanks the authors of [MakeItTalk](https://github.com/adobe-research/MakeItTalk), [ATVG](https://github.com/lelechen63/ATVGnet), [RhythmicHead](https://github.com/lelechen63/Talking-head-Generation-with-Rhythmic-Head-Motion), [Speech-Driven Animation](https://github.com/DinoMan/speech-driven-animation) for making their excellent work and codes publicly available.
+- Thanks [Andreas](https://github.com/andreasjansson) for the efforts of the web demo.